 Hall said many virtual hiring events held in the wake of the pandemic have experienced an increase in attendance over in-person career fairs the previous year.

-All previously scheduled traditional career fairs will be held virtually through at least the end of July.
+All previously scheduled traditional career fairs will be held virtually through December 2020.

 In addition to increased online participation, Hall said more veterans are seeking DAV’s assistance with benefits.
 “I suppose it’s inevitable that veterans who’ve put off filing a claim – particularly those who have lost employment – see the value in our core advocacy services and we welcome the opportunity to help them.
 Now is as good a time as any to ensure you’re getting the support you receive for your sacrifices in the military.”

 From June 2014 through December 2019, DAV sponsored 607 traditional and virtual career fairs that nearly 210,000 active service members, Guard and Reserve personnel, veterans and spouses attended, resulting in more than 146,000 job offers.
 Many attendees from DAV’s virtual job fairs have seen nearly instant responses from employers.